elixir-oasis/oasis/guides/hmac_based_authentication.md

 mix oas.gen.plug --file priv/oas/main.yaml
 ```

-Then you will get several generated files:
+Then you will get some similar generated files:

 ```elixir
 # lib/oasis/gen/pre_post_test_hmac.ex
 defmodule Oasis.Gen.PrePostTestHMAC do
   # NOTICE: Please DO NOT write any business code in this module, since it will always be overridden when
   # run `mix oas.gen.plug` task command with the OpenAPI Specification file.